Pnaghavi/Weather-Storm/README.md

 ![Electrical Setup](pics/setUP.jpg)

-In the current setup there the LEDs are controlled directly by the PI, but the stepper drive DRV8711 is not 100% controlled by the PI.
+In the current setup the LEDs are controlled directly by the PI, but the stepper drive DRV8711 is not 100% controlled by the PI.
 There is a TI Launchpad board under the drive that listens to the PI's pulse train and passes it on to the STEP input of the drive but the drive requiers SPI com so that the drive registers are setup correctly.
-On powerup LaunchPad sets all th drive registers.
+On powerup LaunchPad sets all the drive registers.
 The drive cannot work without the registers bing set.
 Raspberry Pi boards are able to run SPI com but after many hours I was not able to make that work